Reserved and internal-use IP addresses in Google Cloud (GCP)

 - Managed instance groups

-- Private service access
+- Private Service Access

 As with other cloud providers, it is generally safer to size subnets larger than the theoretical minimum.